 A kidney infection is a type of urinary tract infection (UTI).
 A kidney infection may begin in the tube that carries urine from the body (urethra) or in the bladder.
 The infection can travel to one or both kidneys.
 A kidney infection is also called pyelonephritis.

-A kidney infection requires prompt medical attention.
-If not treated properly, a kidney infection can permanently damage your kidneys or the bacteria can spread to your bloodstream and cause a life-threatening infection.
+A kidney infection needs prompt medical treatment.
+If not treated properly, an infection can cause lasting damage to the kidneys.
+Or the bacteria can spread to the bloodstream and cause a dangerous infection.

 - Nausea and vomiting

 - Urine that smells bad or is cloudy

 When to see a doctor